ParadiseAigo/Tekken-7-Frames-To-Speech/README.md

 # Tekken-7-Frames-To-Speech

-> Block any punishable move in Tekken 7 and an English speaking voice will tell you how minus it is exactly.
+> Block any punishable move in Tekken 7 and a voice will tell you how minus it is exactly.

 This is what a blocked minus 10 move will sound like: [example (click on "View raw" to play it)](https://github.com/ParadiseAigo/Tekken-7-Frames-To-Speech/blob/master/Tekken-7-Frames-To-Speech/audio/mp3/10.mp3) (link does not open in a new tab).